-Maersk brings all major IT systems back online after cyber attack
+Maersk brings major IT systems back online after cyber attack

 Maersk said on Friday it expected client-facing operations to return to normal by Monday and was resuming container deliveries at its major ports.

-Maersk's port operator APM Terminals said on Sunday that all terminals had resumed operations and that it would continue to increase productivity and available services.
+Maersk's port operator APM Terminals said on Sunday all terminals had resumed operations and said it would continue to increase productivity and available services.
 The Maasvlakte II terminal in Rotterdam would be able to make import deliveries starting Monday, it said.

 "We can, with great certainty, say that we have never experienced anything like this and therefore we are extremely excited to have achieved a milestone in the journey to be back fully online," Maersk said in the statement.